platformatic/platformatic/docs/cli.md

 * `-t, --typescript` - Generate the client plugin in TypeScript.
 * `-R, --runtime <serviceId>` - Generate the client for the `serviceId` running in the current runtime
 * `--frontend` - Generated a browser-compatible client that uses `fetch`
 * `--full-response` - Client will return full response object rather than just the body.
+Bear in mind that in some cases the full response will be forced (f.e. generating the frontend with an OpenAPI schema that contains an empty response).
 * `--full-request` - Client will be called with all parameters wrapped in `body`, `headers` and `query` properties.
 Ignored if `--frontend`
 * `--full` - Enables both `--full-request` and `--full-response` overriding them.
 * `--optional-headers <headers>` - Comma separated string of headers that will be marked as optional in the type file.
 Ignored if `--frontend`